 The 2019 trophy was created by artist, activist and writer, Tashmia Owen, who worked in resin to create a piece she titled ‘The Library’ in resin.
 Battling a life-threatening illness, Owen worked on the sculpture in her kitchen, creating a piece that embodies the creativity, talent, passion and struggle required for creation.

 The Jhalak Art Residency will continue to reach out to artists of colour in Britain to commission unique works in a range of styles and media.

-The next Jhalak Art Resident will be announced in January 2020.
+A new Jhalak Art Resident will be announced each year.